sourceduty/Redundant/README.md

 ### CODE

-Script 1: news_searcher.py

-This script is responsible for periodically fetching the latest news article links that pertain to North American news.
-It simulates an API call to a news service provider and saves the retrieved links to a file named data.txt.

-Script 2: news_searcher_advancer.py

-This script performs the same operations as the first script—fetching and saving news links—but it also contains a mechanism to "advance" the operation of the first script, potentially by signaling it to fetch new data or to perform the next step in its operation.

-#

 Script 1: The Search Initiator (searcher.py)

 This script is responsible for periodically fetching the latest news article links that pertain to North American news.
 It simulates an API call to a news service provider and saves the retrieved links to a file named data.txt.